 Launching a new product or service requires a lot of time, financial resources and energy to come to fruition, and success is not always guaranteed.
-However, you can take steps to develop a strategic, comprehensive plan that improves your chances of an impactful product launch that boosts your brand awareness, lead generation and, ultimately, sales.
+However, you can take steps to develop a strategic, comprehensive plan that improves your chances of an impactful product launch that in turn boosts your brand awareness, lead generation and, ultimately, sales.

 Here are ten questions to consider prior to your B2B product launch to ensure alignment with company goals: